jhavaldar/jhavaldar.github.io/_posts/diffgeobook.md

 <p> $$ dx = v[x] = (1,0,0) \cdot v = v_1 $$ </p>

 In other words, the differential $dx$ is a function which sends a vector to the directional derivative of $x$ (whose gradient is defined as the unit vector $\hat{x}$ everywhere) in the direction of $v$.

+Earlier, I mentioned that a good way to think about tangent vectors is to imagine forces at points on a manifold.
+Instead, perhaps a better way to think about forces is to imagine them as $1$-forms.
+We can do this because, as we will later see, we can construct an explicit isomorphism between vector fields and their dual forms.
+Instead of recording the data of where the force points, we could instead record the amount of work which is done by the force when travelling in all possible directions.
+Thus, a force can be represented dually by either a tangent vector or a form which returns the dot product of any vector with a fixed tangent vector.

 ---